Intercontinental Cup: Sunil Chhetri helps India clinch title in 2-0 win over Kenya

 India captain Sunil Chhetri scored a brace on Sunday to lead the home side to Intercontinental Cup title as the Blue Tigers beat Kenya 2-0 in the final at Mumbai Football Arena.
-Chhetri’s tally of 64 goals made him the joint second highest active international goalscorer along with Lionel Messi.
+Chhetri’s tally of 64 goals made him the joint second highest active international goalscorer along with Argentina’s Lionel Messi.

 Chhetri, who had come into the match with 62 goals, now stands only second to Portugal’s Cristiano Ronaldo, who leads the table with 81 goals.
 The Indian captain scored in the eighth and the 29th minute to hand his side the trophy in front of a packed stadium.
 Chhetri has scored a total of eight goals in the tournament, three against Chinese Taipei, four against Kenya (two in league and two in final) and one against New Zealand.